TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 </br>

-3- We've implemented **Request Throttling in API Gateway** --> Helps manage the rate of incoming requests.
+3- We've implemented **Request Throttling in API Gateway** --> Helps manage the rate of incoming requests
- - **I wanted the gateway to be capable of sustaining backpressure scenarios**, - prevents my system from being overwhelmed.
+ - **I wanted the gateway to be capable of sustaining backpressure scenarios**, --> Prevents my system from being overwhelmed
- - **Helps us safeguard against a DDoS attack**  --> This means that my API will remain responsive to legit users.
+ - **Helps us safeguard against a DDoS attack**  --> This means that my API will remain responsive to legit users

 </br>